rakesh108sharma/vimwiki/spyder.md

     - `python interpreter->use new python interpreter`
     - enter the new path and add */bin/python* to it
 - from now on use ONLY *pip*

+## pipenv
+- create a virtual environment (see pipenv)
+- install spyder (that easy):
+    - `pipenv install spyder`

+**BUT**
+it's a bit messy to start spyder from *one* virtual environment in order to program in *another* virtual environment.

+## pipx
+pipx solves all problems!
+- install pipx
+- install spyder globally but contained at the same time:
+    - `pipx install spyder`